rpearce/ramda.guide/src/book/how-to-use-this-guide.md

 ### Advanced Content

-Content that I deemed to be advanced and perhaps not immediately relevant for newcomers is marked as "Adanced" in chapters where the advanced material is contained.
+Content that I deemed to be advanced and perhaps not immediately relevant for newcomers is marked as "Advanced" in chapters where the advanced material is contained.

 ## Meta